CALIFORNIA ASSOCIATION OF LICENSED INVESTIGATORS, INC.

 - A membership shall terminate whenever any of the following events have occurred: a) resignation of member; b) annual membership dues are not paid 30 days from the members anniversary date assigned to the member by CALI; c) expulsion by the Board of Directors pursuant to Article XIV of the Bylaws.

 5.15 Applications for Readmission by Disciplined Former Members.

-- If a former member who has been suspended, placed on probation or otherwise disciplined by the Association reapplies for admission to the Association, that former member's application shall be submitted to the Board of Directors for consideration.
+- If a former member who has been suspended, or had a pending, unresolved disciplinary matter at the time of resignation, or was placed on probation or otherwise disciplined by the Association reapplies of admission of the Association, that former member’s application shall be submitted to the Board of Directors for consideration.
 In considering such an application, the Board of Directors shall make a determination as to the eligibility of the former member for readmission.
-The Board of Directors shall consider the former member's compliance with the terms of any previous suspension, probation or other disciplinary actions as a part of this determination.
+The Board of Directors shall consider the former member’s compliance with the terms of any previous suspension, probation or other disciplinary actions as a part of this determination.
 This determination shall also be based upon whether or not the readmission of the former member is in the best interests of the Association.